hpi-swa-teaching/TelegramClient/README.md

 * Step 5 (Windows only): Install Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019: [32Bit](https://aka.ms/vs/16/release/vc_redist.x86.exe) or [64Bit](https://aka.ms/vs/16/release/vc_redist.x64.exe)

 ## Running TelegramClient
-In a workspace window execute the command `TCUApp newWithTCCApp`
+In a workspace window either execute the command `TCUApp newWithTCCApp` or click the TelegramClient entry in the Apps dropdown menu.

 ## Building Tdlib
 Tdlib build instructions are available on their Github page.
 They also have a wonderful build instruction generator available which was the basis for our workflow .
 [Check it out here.](https://tdlib.github.io/td/build.html)